 The conclusions of the Court of Appeal, however, did not directly deal comprehensively with all ways in which an EPO might be issued to a company in liquidation.
 So, the Linc Energy decision might not be the end of the road.

-- First, the leading judgment (from Justice McMurdo) .
+- First, the leading judgment (from Justice McMurdo) accepted that it might be possible for an EPO to be crafted such that it could have operation without imposing liabilities in respect of property.
 The effect of an EPO of that kind could not be avoided by issuing a disclaimer notice.
 Fortunately for liquidators, it is difficult to see how such an EPO could require substantial expenditure in remediating a site without it creating liabilities “in respect of” property.
 It therefore appears likely that a disclaimer notice would stop liquidators from being compelled to undertake expensive remediation or other works.

-- Second, the Court did not consider whether or not the environmental authority issued to Linc Energy, and also sought to be disclaimed by the liquidators, was “property” .
+- Second, the Court did not consider whether or not the environmental authority issued to Linc Energy, and also sought to be disclaimed by the liquidators, was “property” that could properly be the subject of a disclaimer notice.
 Because it was accepted that the MDL and the underlying real property were both “property” to which liabilities created by the EPO were related, it was unnecessary to consider if an environmental authority could also be disclaimed.
 The effectiveness of an EPO directed at compliance with an environmental authority not directly associated with property of the company (which might be disclaimed) was therefore not decided.

-- Third, .
+- Third, the Court raised the intriguing possibility that any EPO requiring a liquidator to do something which involved substantial expenditure might be inconsistent with the priority regime in a winding up.
 EHP argued that any costs of a liquidator could be accommodated within the statutory priorities of a liquidation as expenses properly incurred by a liquidator: section 556(1)(dd) Corporations Act.
 However, the Court considered there was a real potential for the priorities to be disrupted if EPO related costs were paid first, but there were insufficient funds to pay expenses of that kind and other claims attracting a higher priority.
 The Court did not directly decide the issue, but made the observation as a step in its reasoning as to why section 5G should not be interpreted as the EHP argued.

 - Fourth, Linc Energy was issued with an EPO under provisions that have long been in the EPA.
-It did not seek to utilise the Chain of Responsibility amendments (CoRA) .
+It did not seek to utilise the Chain of Responsibility amendments (CoRA) introduced into the EPA in 2016.
 However the likelihood of a direct inconsistency between an EPO issued to a liquidator under CoRA and a disclaimer notice raises further question marks over the effectiveness of such an EPO.

 So, the Linc Energy decision might not be the end of the road, but it certainly has the status of EPOs issued to companies in distress back on track, so far as insolvency practitioners should be concerned.